Our Parish

 Evening Prayer at 6 p.m.
 (In-person)

-Saturday, December 7, the Eve of Advent II
+Saturday, February 22, the Eve of Epiphany VII

-High Mass of Requiem at 5 p.m.
+High Mass & Renewal of Baptismal Vows at 11 a.m.
 (In-person and online)

 Evening Prayer at 6 p.m.
 (In-person)